Kalstro/wallpaper/README.md

 #Usage
 Move your mouse to bottom of your screen to show the buttons for switching images.<br>
-You can set your own wallpapers in img/ and name them 1.png 2.png 3.png etc. If you have less then 33 wallpapers you need to set your number in script.js.<br>
+You can set your own wallpapers in img/ and name them 1.png 2.png 3.png etc. If you have less then 33 wallpapers you need to set your number in script.js (for some reason site can handle up to 24 wallpapers).<br>